 ALL for ALL: CHRIST SAVIOR OF ALL

-Likewise there are few Universalists, sometimes known as Restorationists.
+Likewise there are few who believe that Christ will save all mankind.
 Someone once suggested that the majority of unbelievers are Universalists.
 However, the truth is that the majority of unbelievers are Arminian or Calvinist in theology.
 If they believe God exists at all, they think he is a good guy that will save those who make the grade or those who choose God with their supposed free will.
 They believe that everyone has the ability to choose to trust Jesus and live a good life.
 Since they imagine themselves better than Hitler and other evil people they hope to meet the condition of being "good enough" and pass the test.
 Or if they realize that they failed the test, they somehow imagine that they are the subset of students given the gracious gift of a passing grade while the rest are flunked.

-Furthermore, the few Universalist theologians that do exist are not unified, each interpreting the Scripture in different ways as summarized in the Wikipedia article Christian Universalism.
-This article categorizes Universalists as evangelical, charismatic, and liberal, each answering the difficult question of Hell and eternal damnation in different ways.
+Furthermore, the few Christian Universalists that do exist are not unified, each interpreting the Scripture in different ways as summarized in the Wikipedia article Christian Universalism.
+This article categorizes Christian Universalists as evangelical, charismatic, and liberal, each answering the difficult question of Hell and eternal damnation in different ways.
 For example, many Universalists explain away Hell suggesting that Luke 16:19-31 is merely a parable, which we have already concluded is unbiblical.

 Three Christian Universalists that have caught my attention are Madeleine L'Engle, John Wesley Hanson, and Abraham Lincoln.
 L'Engle had a simple confidence that the grace of God would somehow answer our unanswered questions in the end and be victorious for all mankind.
 Sadly she was rejected by mainstream Christianity for her beliefs.
 (As an aside, she has always made an impression on me ever since my 6th grade atheist teacher read A Wrinkle in Time out loud to the class.)
 Hanson on the other hand is a well thought out evangelical Universalist theologian, most noted for his classic work, The Greek Word Aion - Aionios Translated Everlasting - Eternal in the Holy Bible Shown to Denote Limited Duration.
 This classic work is available for free from the U.S. Library of Congress website and also from my website.
 He was likewise rejected by "orthodox" Christianity.
 Dr. Heleen Keizer has also written a dissertation proving the same titled, Life, Time, Entirety - A Study of Aion in Greek Literature and Philosophy, the Septuagint and Philo.
 You can read her 315 page dissertation online or an abstract of her conclusions from my website.
 Finally, Abraham Lincoln is known and respected by all, yet few know that he also held to Christian Universalism.